TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 reconcile again.
 ```

-Again this cluster seems to have "weird" contigs, for example small contigs < 5 Kb (e.g. cluster_007) .
+Again this cluster seems to have "weird" contigs.
 We need to remove those contigs and try to continue...
+Also we can get rid  of clusters with small contigs e.g. cluste_007.
 We can also take a look on the cladogram and try to remove those "weird" contings. **Due to lack of time, we have already curated all the clusters...
 We can continue with the next steps:**

 - Multiple sequence alignment: